5+ Formulas to Find Duplicates in One Column in Excel

 - B2 is the criteria here which is the first cell in the range B2:B15.

+This will copy the above formula in all the selected cells with changing cell references.
 The COUNTIF function compares the content of cell B2 with that of the range B2:B15.
 If any content appears more than once, it treats that content as a duplicate value.

 As the range is fixed here, we must lock the range.
 We can use absolute cell references by imposing dollar signs ($) before the cell references to lock the range.